josephinedesplanques/CART315-repo/Process/Journal.md

 # Exploration Prototype 4 - 19.02.26

 My prototype last week added on top of the breakout we made in class.
-I made it so one block is randomly painted another color, and once this special block is broken, it gives the player a lot of points and multiple new balls appear and allow the player to break the rest of the blocks a lot faster.
+I made it so one block is randomly another color, and once this special block is destroyed, it gives the player a lot of points and multiple new balls appear and allow the player to break the rest of the blocks a lot faster.

-Adding new balls gave a sense of messiness that I was not too sure about, so for this week I decided to use what we learned in class with the shmup and make it so that once the special block is destroyed, the paddle starts to be able to shoot balls, changing the main mechanic of the game while the player is playing.
+Adding new balls gave a sense of messiness that I was not too sure about, so for this week I decided to use what we learned in class with the shmup and make it so that once the special block is destroyed, the paddle starts to be able to shoot bullets, changing the main mechanic of the game while the player is playing.

 Therefore, I took a look at the schmup and took inspiration from it.

 I had to create a new script for the paddle that would get triggered once the ball destroyed the special block and make the paddle able to shoot bullets.

-I used the same script that the shooting script for the schmup but added a boolean set to false
+I used the same script than the shooting script for the schmup but added a boolean set to false

 ```csharp
 public bool Shoot = false;
 ```

 To activate this script, the boolean needs to be set to true when the special block is destroyed.
-It means the script needs to access the script that’s linked to another gameobject.
+That means the change need to happen in the BreakoutBall script which is attached to the ball, while the shooting script is linked to another game object, the paddle.
+The script needs to modify the script that is linked to another gameobject.
 I looked it up and found out about the function ```FindFirstObjectByType```.
-So I added to my BreakoutBall script, under the special block if loop,
+So I added to my BreakoutBall script, under the loop if special block:,

 ```csharp
 ShootingPaddle paddleShoot = FindFirstObjectByType<ShootingPaddle>();